joshr120/open-deck/README.md

 When a key is pressed it sends a correlated number (1-16) over serial to the program running on the computer.

+If you purchase a pre-made Open Deck it will come flashed with the default firmware and you will not need to touch any arduino code or install any libraries.
+> For more info on the software see the README in the Code folder

 # Hardware
 See the BOM for a full list of all of the required components.
 Visit my tindie store to support the project by buying parts or a full unit: **https://www.tindie.com/products/27756/**